Scoping reviews differ from systematic reviews in that they describe clinical evidence rather than answering clinical questions.

-Article: Systematic review or scoping review?
+Systematic review or scoping review?
 Guidance for authors when choosing between a systematic or scoping review approach.
-BMC Medical Research Methodology 2018.\
+BMC Medical Research Methodology 2018.

+PRISMA for Scoping Reviews.
 The PRISMA extension for scoping reviews was published in 2018.
 The checklist contains 20 essential reporting items and 2 optional items to include when completing a scoping review.
-Scoping